 Wilmar Develops Plasma Palm Plantation in Labuanbatu

-Farmers weigh oil palm fresh fruit bunches (FFB) after harvesting in their oil palm plantation area in Suak Raya Village, Johan Pahlawan, West Aceh, Aceh, Tuesday (23/9/2025).
-(ANTARA FOTO/Syifa Yulinnas/bar)
+A farmer weighs fresh fruit bunches (TBS) of oil palm after planting in his oil palm plantation area in Suak Raya Village, Johan Pahlawan, West Aceh, Aceh, Tuesday (23/9/2025).
+(ANTARA FOTO/Syifa Yulinnas/bar

 Table of Contents

-Indonesia is now encouraging the downstreaming of plantations by strengthening partnerships between farmers, the private sector and the government to support the sustainability of the Indonesian palm oil sector.
+Indonesia is currently promoting downstreaming of plantations by strengthening partnerships between farmers, the private sector and the government to support the sustainability of Indonesia's oil palm sector.

-This can be done with a plasma oil palm plantation program where large oil palm companies provide 20 percent of their total Cultivation Rights (HGU) to be managed by local communities.
+This can be done through a plasma oil palm plantation program where large oil palm companies provide 20 percent of their total Cultivation Rights (HGU) to be managed by local communities.

-One of Wilmar Group's subsidiaries, PT Perkebunan Milano signed amemorandum of understanding (MoU) for the Partnership Farming Program with Seira Mandiri Jaya Producer Cooperative in Sei Rakyat Village, Labuhanbatu Regency, North Sumatra.
+One of Wilmar Group's subsidiaries, PT.
+Perkebunan Milano, signed a memorandum of understanding (memorandum of understanding/MoU) for the Partnership Plantation Program with the Seira Mandiri Jaya Producer Cooperative in Sei Rakyat Village, Labuhanbatu Regency, North Sumatra.

-This program is a form of the company's commitment to support the improvement of the welfare of farmers around its operational areas.
+This program is a form of the company's commitment to supporting the improvement of farmers' welfare around its operational areas.

-Under the agreement, PT Perkebunan Milano will provide support to cooperative members in the form of technical guidance, access to capital, and guaranteed marketing of crops.
-Through this partnership, the community gets the opportunity to manage plasma plantations in a better and more sustainable manner.
+In the agreement, PT Perkebunan Milano will provide support to cooperative members in the form of technical guidance, access to capital, and guarantees for marketing yields.
+Through this partnership, the community gets the opportunity to manage plasma plantations better and more sustainably.

-Edi Saputra, Chairman of the Seira Mandiri Jaya Producer Cooperative, expressed his hope that this MoU can increase the productivity of farmers' oil palm fresh fruit bunches (FFB), which currently averages around 700 kg per hectare (ha) per year.
+The Head of the Seira Mandiri Jaya Producer Cooperative, Edi Saputra, expressed his hope that this MoU can increase the productivity of fresh fruit bunches (FFB) of oil palm farmers, which currently averages around 700 kg per hectare (ha) per year.

-The low productivity is due to the use of uncertified seeds and fertilization practices that are not up to standard.
+The low productivity is due to the use of uncertified seeds and fertilization practices that do not meet standards.

-"Farmers have indeed planted oil palm, but it is still sober because we only know how to plant.
-With this MoU, we hope that productivity can approach company standards," Edi said in a press release received by SUAR in Jakarta.
+"Farmers have indeed planted oil palm, but it is still rudimentary because we only know how to plant.
+With this MoU, we hope that productivity can approach company standards," Edi said in his press release received by SUAR in Jakarta.

-In the initial stage, the plasma partnership program will cover approximately 71 ha, and will be further expanded to 115 ha.
-The program will be followed by 38 cooperative member farmers.
+In the initial phase, the plasma partnership program will cover approximately 71 ha, and will be further expanded to 115 ha.
+This program will be followed by 38 farmer cooperative members.

 "With this assistance, we are optimistic that we can achieve better welfare," he said.